keptn/keptn.github.io/content/docs/0.8.x/quality_gates/get_started/index.md

 The rest of this section assumes you have Keptn [installed](../../operate/install/) on your cluster, your Keptn CLI is [authenticated](../../operate/install/#authenticate-keptn-cli), and you have a deployed application that is monitored by your favorite monitoring solution.

 Given these requirements, this section defines the entities of a Keptn project, stage, and services using an example.
-Afterwards, five steps explain how to set up the quality gate, trigger it, and finally see the quality gate evaluation result.
+Afterwards, four steps explain how to set up the quality gate, trigger it, and finally see the quality gate evaluation result.

 ## Definition of project, stage, and service